Who better to rally students for critically-needed financial aid than other students?

-We’re helping students become advocates, but everyone can be an advocate for financial aid, student supports, and other issues that affect working students.
+Everyone can be an advocate for financial aid, student supports, and other issues that affect working students.

 - Download this worksheet to get tips for speaking with your legislator and crafting your message.

 - Share your story about financial aid so we can amplify your voice.